 Type 4 hair is coily.
 When type 4A hair is wet, the curls and coils are not as noticeable, but once it dries, there is noticeable shrinkage.
 4B is denser than type 4A with a sharp Z-shape and is often wiry and coarse.
 Type 4C is the densest of zig-zag curls.
 This hair type encounters the most shrinkage when dry.
 What is cool about coily hair types is that it’s very versatile and can be styled in a number of ways.

 Coily hair is the most prone to frizz and dryness, so having an intensively nourishing and hydrating regimen is essential.
 Adding curly hair products that contain heavier oils to your curly hair care routine will boost hydration and definition.
 You’ll definitely want curly hair products specifically designed to protect and care for natural coils.
-Curl Crush™ Conditioner is a great conditioner for all curl types, as it doubles up both as a co-wash and a leave-in or rinse out conditioner!
-On top of a conditioner for curly hair, adding a hydrating and strengthening treatment like the Curl Crush™ Hair Mask to your weekly routine is a must.
+Curl Crush™ Co-Wash is a great co-wash for all curl types, and especially for dry coils in need of hydration!
+On top of a co-wash conditioner for curly hair, adding a hydrating and strengthening treatment like the Curl Crush™ Hair Mask to your weekly routine is a must.

 Identify Your Hair Porosity